 PTF partnered with the National Citizens’ Movement for Free Elections (NAMFREL) in two consecutive projects during the period 2008-2012 to monitor procurement and distribution of drugs, ultimately scaling up to work in 28 hospitals and centers.
 Following the training of volunteers and extensive consultation with hospital officials, PTF advisers worked with NAMFREL to create a grass-roots system of informed, motivated community volunteers.
 This cadre of volunteers was ultimately recognized as “official observers” in procurement and distribution processes, thereby strengthening the transparency of public bidding and the timely allocation and distribution of medicines.
 Their observations also provided valuable inputs to improving the warehousing of medicines.

 PTF supported the Anti Corruption Coalition of Uganda (ACCU) in 2011-2012 to undertake a project aimed at reducing leakage of malaria medicines, a critical drug in this malaria-prevalent country, by monitoring the supply chain and surfacing issues through public accountability forums and dialogue with heath officials.
 As a result of the project’s successful efforts to ensure that drugs reach clinics in a timely manner and are not diverted once they arrive, clinics report that their stock of anti-malaria drugs now lasts 2-4 weeks, whereas drug stock-outs often occurred within a week of delivery in the past.
 Access to information as well as the relationship between citizens and clinic staff have both improved, with a side benefit of reduced absenteeism of staff and general improvements in patient care.
 A high-level Health Sector Anti-Corruption Working Group provides additional leverage upon and dialogue with government officials.
-The project is being scaled up via a PTF project just being launched to equip citizen monitors with SMS technology to expand reporting and follow-up capacity.
+The project has been scaled-up through the ongoing Citizen Action Platform (CAP) project.
+CAP is designed to equip citizen monitors with SMS technology to expand reporting and follow-up capacity.
+Learn more about CAP here

 Health Service Delivery at Hospitals and Clinics